-Per Federal law, every Early Head Start child must sit in an approved child safety restraint system.
+Per Federal law, every Head Start child must sit in an approved child safety restraint system.
+Head Start has harness assemblies in all buses and ensures each seat meets the standards for your child's height and weight.

-Early Head Start will provide an appropriate car/booster seat for children transported in agency vehicles under special circumstances (e.g., doctor/dentist appointments).
+Head Start will provide an appropriate car/booster seat for children transported in agency vehicles under special circumstances (e.g., doctor/dentist appointments).
 If one is not available, you may be asked to provide one.